tystar86/python_exercises/Tasks/data_structures.md

 ```

 #20.
->Write a Python program to push three items into a heap and return the smallest item from the heap.
+>Write a function to push three items into a heap and return the smallest item from the heap.
 Also Pop and return the smallest item from the heap.

 **Expected Output:**
 ```